 Edward, king for just 326 days, retained his status of His Royal Highness; Wallis, however, had to be content with Duchess of Windsor.
 But as Duke and Duchess of Windsor, they formed one of the most controversial and colourful couples of the 1930s and Château de Candé brings their love story vividly to life.

 Château de Candé, 37260 Monts, is just 20 minutes’ drive south of Tours.
-Open 9 March to 13 November but closed Monday and Tuesday outside July and August; check website for seasonal opening hours: www.domainecande.fr.
+Check website for seasonal opening hours: www.domainecande.fr.

 Stay at the Windsors’ holiday home